-Facebook announced earlier this month that it’s replacing the ‘Relevance Score’ we’re used to seeing in our ad reporting with 3 new metrics that are aimed to give us better insights into WHY our ads might be under-performing so we know what to focus on to improve them.
+Facebook announced recently that it replaced the ‘Relevance Score’ we’re used to seeing in our ad reporting with 3 new metrics that are aimed to give us better insights into WHY our ads might be under-performing so we know what to focus on to improve them.

 Why does relevance matter?